 We are pleased to welcome Dr. Barry Willer as a member of the Scientific Advisory Board

-As a University of Buffalo professor of psychiatry and the director of research at the university’s Concussion Management Clinic, Dr. Barry S. Willer studies and teaches a variety of concussion-related topics.
+As a University at Buffalo professor of psychiatry and the director of research at the university’s Concussion Management Clinic, Dr. Barry S. Willer studies and teaches a variety of concussion-related topics.
 From evaluating the impact of concussion on the physiology of patients to researching the effectiveness of the Balke treadmill test, Dr. Willer’s career has a special interest in those who live with traumatic brain injuries such as concussion.

 We recently spoke to Dr. Willer about his professional work and what information is most important to remember about concussion.